 FIRST FLIGHT ATTENDANTS

-SATA’s Azorean spirit of service takes off to the skies in 1968, as flights start featuring helpful and friendly attendants.
+SATA's Azorean spirit of service took off to the skies in 1968, as flights started featuring helpful and friendly attendants.

 1976